-In next six months TTI will finalize and distribute the Windows-version VESYS5-T program.
-Also, an user training will be provided in TTI at end of this project.
+In next six months TTI will prepare the coming workshop in Sep.
+2005 and work on the new tasks on fatigue cracking issues.
 UTEP will continue working on Task 17 as reflected in the latest modification.

 5. PROGRESS ON DEVELOPMENT OF "PRODUCT" DELIVERABLES